This post may contain affiliate links.

 One thing that was important to me was to raise kids who loved reading, as well.
 I know that nothing I do will guarantee that they’ll love reading.
 But, I knew that there were some things that I could do to nudge them in that direction.

-So, how can you foster a love of reading in your own kids?
+So, how can you foster a love of reading?

 Surround them with books.
 Create book baskets.
 Fill them with books about things they love – trucks, fairies, animals, etc. They’ll be more interested in books if they are about things they are already interested in.